AdaCore/aws/docs/source/using_aws.rst

   If set to True it means that the client will be asked to send its certificate to the server.
 The default value is |EXCHANGE_CERTIFICATE|.

-*Certificate_Required (boolean)*
+*Check_Certificate (boolean)*

-  .. index:: Certificate_Required
+  .. index:: Check_Certificate

-  If set to True the server will reject all SSL connections if the client did not provide a certificate (be it valid or not).
-The `Exchange_Certificate` option must be set in this case.
-The default value is |CERTIFICATE_REQUIRED|.
+  If set to True the server or client will reject all SSL connections if the peer did not provide a valid certificate.
+The default value is
+  |CHECK_CERTIFICATE|.

+*Check_Host (boolean)*

+  .. index:: Check_Host

+  If set to True the client will reject all SSL connections if the host name of the server do not match the one in the certificate.
+The default value is |CHECK_HOST|.

 *Force_Wait_For_Client_Timeout (duration)*